PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-10 04:22:34
+Last updated: 2024-04-10 04:23:07
-Random Quote: The Universe is Random.
-Not Inevitable.
-It's simple Chaos. - Walter White
+Random Quote: The Lord of Light cherishes the innocent.
+There is no sacrifice more precious.
+From his king's blood and his untainted fire, a dragon shall be born.  -  Melisandre